herbsjs/herbsjs.github.io/docs/glues/herbs2mongo.md

 ### What is a Repository?

 A repository, by [definition](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks), is part of the layer to retrieve and store entities abstracting the underlying implementation.
-By using repositories, details of these implementation such as relational database, document-oriented databases, etc, should not leak to the domain code.
+By using repositories, details of these implementation such as relational database, document-oriented databases, etc., should not leak to the domain code.
 In other words, no raw SQL queries on your use case or entity files.

 ### Herbs2mongo Repository

-In order to boost productivity herbs2Mongo provides way to dynamically generate a repository class based on your Entities and other metadata.
+In order to boost productivity, herbs2Mongo provides way to dynamically generate a repository class based on your Entities and other metadata.

 These metadata are necessary to close the gap between OOP concepts and paradigms and those of relational databases.
 For example, it is necessary to specify primary keys and foreign keys as these information do not exist in the description of your domain.

-Following Herbs architecture principals it is not the intention of this lib to create yet another ODM or query builder but to create a bridge between your domain and an existing one (from Mongo).
+Following Herbs architecture principals, it is not the intention of this lib to create yet another ODM or query builder but to create a bridge between your domain and an existing one (from Mongo).

 ### Why Mongo oficial Driver?